Quantum-Object/Read-Write-issues/README.md

 ## Files
 - `reader_priority.c`: Implements reader-priority synchronization.
 - `writer_priority.c`: Implements writer-priority synchronization.
-- `report.docx`: Detailed explanation of the strategies and sample output behavior.
+- `report.pdf`: Detailed explanation of the strategies and sample output behavior.

 Note: Although it was approved (by Ahmed Sameh) that enforcing reader-priority is not necessary—since readers should wait if writers are present or waiting—we implemented both reader-priority and writer-priority strategies for completeness and comparison.